MaxB0u/LauzHack2022/README.md

-Repositoro for our LauzHack 2022 project
+Repository for our LauzHack 2022 project